GeorgiaBreckell/Methylation/normalise_coverage/README.md

 ## Normalising reads from sequencing experiments for use in Nanodisco

-1. For each strain, a reference genome is required.
+1. For each strain, a reference genome is required, as well as that reference seperated into individual fasta files for each contig.

 2. Reads are normalised by mapping reads to windows of the genome, a yaml file describing these windows is required.
 This can be produced with the R script *normalisation_yaml_files.R*, which will produce a yaml file for each contig in the genome.